catherinemoresco/catherinemoresco.github.io/_posts/2014-11-13-teaching-my-computer-to-read-pdfs-are-evil.markdown

 It's simple, and slow, and a little ugly, and it brings another third-party dependency into our cobbled-together little app, but it works.

-And that's my punsishment for not doing my research and fully expecting to be able to build a PDF renderer in a week.
+And that's my punishment for not doing my research and fully expecting to be able to build a PDF renderer in a week.

 Lesson learned.